Gabeaya/Capstone/Readme.md

 play around with the footer to look more pro add the container div to all the pages that way it will fill. give stying to the forms.
+10:30 You disabled the use effect so make sure you enable it before class starts on sunday